Priyanjana511/CS_Keywords/README.md

 ___STORAGE___

  Storage is a crucial component of a computer system, responsible for holding data and programs for long-term use.
 There are several types of storage devices, each with distinct characteristics.
-Here’s an overview of the most common types:

 Types of Storage Devices: